 Marriage and Family Therapist License Requirements

-- A graduate degree in marriage and family therapy from a regionally-accredited program, or a program accredited by COAMFTE.
+- A graduate degree in, or focusing on, marriage and family therapy from a regionally-accredited program, or a program accredited by COAMFTE.

 - Must meet the course requirements if not already a board-approved program.